-Our mission is to improve the lives of women and girls through programs leading to social and economic empowerment.
+Our mission is to provide women and girls with access to the education and training they need to achieve economic empowerment.

 Women are economically empowered when they have control over their own finances and wellbeing, and when they have a voice in the financial decisions to shape their lives and the lives of their families.
 Women are socially empowered when they have a personal sense of autonomy, self-confidence, and the power to control their private and public lives.

-Our two core programs are dedicated to helping women and girls achieve social and economic empowerment:
+Our two core programs are dedicated to helping women and girls achieve economic empowerment:

 Live Your Dream: Education & Training Awards for Women

 Through this program, we invest more than $2 million in education grants to 1,500 women every year.

 Dream It, Be It: Career Support for Girls

 Through this program we provide girls with guidance, training and resources that will prepare them for career success.